ready-steady/statistics/corr/README.md

 # Correlation

-The package provides functions for working with correlation coefficients.
+The package provides functions for working with correlation coefficients and correlation/covariance matrices.